fwextensions/fwjs-errata/README.md

 And to make matters worse, each property on `dom.pngText` is limited to 1023 characters.
 So if you think you can just stringify some data and store it, think again.
 It will get cut off if it's too long.

-The [`DomStorage`](http://htmlpreview.github.com/?https://raw.github.com/fwextensions/fwlib/master/docs/a321565296.html) class offers a way to more easily store arbitrary on `dom.pngText` by turning it into JSON and then automatically chunking it up into 1023-character strings.
+The [`DomStorage`](http://htmlpreview.github.com/?https://raw.github.com/fwextensions/fwlib/master/docs/a321565296.html) class offers a way to more easily store arbitrary data on `dom.pngText` by turning it into a JSON string and then automatically chunking it up into 1023-character strings.
 When the data is restored, the chunks are combined and then evaluated.

 Note that like `customData`, there’s no way to delete a property from `dom.pngText`.
 You can only set the property to `null`.